 Depending on your country of residence, additional document requirements may apply.
 Below you can find out about the requirements in Togo.

 Proof of legal residence

-You must prove that you are legally resident in Togo.
-You can do this by providing one of the following documents:
+You must provide proof of legal residence in the country where you live.
+In Tanzania, you can do this by providing one of the following documents: